starius/ScPrime/doc/Consensus.md

 Consensus Rules
 ===============

-This document is meant to provide a good high level overview of the SiaPrime cryptosystem, but does not fully explain all of the small details.
+This document is meant to provide a good high level overview of the ScPrime cryptosystem, but does not fully explain all of the small details.
 The most accurate explanation of the consensus rules is the consensus package (and all dependencies).